 HJC CL-MAXBT II

-If you are looking for a motorcycle bluetooth that allows you to integrate your favorite Bluetooth headset without requiring design changes or installation, then the HJC CL-Max BT II should definitely be on top of your wish list.
+If you are looking for a motorcycle Bluetooth that allows you to integrate your favorite Bluetooth headset without requiring design changes or installation, then the HJC CL-Max BT II should definitely be on top of your wish list.
 This is a very versatile helmet that is constructed from lightweight polycarbonate shell and is available in 14 different color schemes which range from full matte to metallic gloss.

 Stylish Bluetooth Ready helmet

 Take your pick from 14 different sizes and color options which ensure that you can never go wrong with the sizing or the styling.
 The injection molded polycarbonate shell is one of the most durable materials ever used in manufacturing helmets.
-From normal bumps and scrapes to full fledged impacts, this will keep you secure.
+From normal bumps and scrapes to full-fledged impacts, this will keep you secure.

 The HJC CL-MAXBT II allows you to release the face shield at the click of a button.
 If you hate fiddling with the straps trying to free your face, then this is just what you need.

 The face shield is bigger than most other helmets and offers up to 95% UV protection.
-There is excellent airflow thanks to the multiple vents and you will never feel stuffed or sweaty inside.
+There are excellent airflow thanks to the multiple vents and you will never feel stuffed or sweaty inside.
 The internal lining of the CL-MAX BT II features antibacterial nylex and is removable and washable.

 Integrated Bluetooth recess